-Open source releases are managed through Ariane.
+Launches involving Google Cloud Platform services or teams must use Launcher2 (go/turbo).
+All other launches should use Ariane.
 After preparing your project and staging the code on an internal Git-on-Borg repository or Cloud Source Repository, you need to create a launch entry.
-This includes personal projects that have not gone through IARC, even for DevRel engineers.
+This includes side projects that have not gone through IARC, even for DevRel engineers.

-IMPORTANT: All open source launches must be tracked in Ariane.
+IMPORTANT: All open source launches must be tracked in Ariane or Launcher2.

 TIP: If you are in DevRel and want to release sample code for an already launched product, see DevRel Releasing.